-After a typically excruciating buildup, E3 is soon to be over.
-As per usual, there’s been more reveals and announcements than it’s possible to keep up with so we have put together our own personal top 3 of the very best from 2018’s biggest gaming event.
+After a typically excruciating buildup, E3 is sadly over.
+As per usual, there were more reveals and announcements than it’s possible to keep up with so we have put together our own personal top 3 of the very best from 2018’s biggest gaming event.

 For good reason, big franchises always dominate the column inches and comment sections at this most wonderful time of the year and they came good once again.
-We’re always keen to see who’s pushing things forward from a technical and gameplay perspective so here’s what caused us so to sit up and listen in LA this week.
+We’re always keen to see who’s pushing things forward from a technical and gameplay perspective so here’s what caused us so to sit up and listen in LA.

 The Elder Scrolls: Blades